 - Transportation system data are collated annually with respect to arterial street and highway physical and operational characteristics and traffic volumes; automobile and truck availability; transit facilities and services, supply, cost, and ridership; and aviation demand.
 In U.S. census years and for years midway between census years, additional data are collected and developed, including data on highway and transit system networks and vehicle-miles of travel. - Planned and alternative future land use data have been developed for the year 2035.
-Current land use data are developed for each U.S. census year and for years midway between each census year. - Travel simulation models were developed in 1963, and recalibrated and revalidated in 1972, 1993, and 2005, using data from major travel surveys conducted in 1963, 1972, 1991, and 2001-2002.
+Current land use data are developed for each U.S. census year. - Travel simulation models were developed in 1963, and recalibrated and revalidated in 1972, 1993, and 2005, using data from major travel surveys conducted in 1963, 1972, 1991, and 2001-2002.
 A review of models by the U.S. Department of Transportation was completed in 1997, and the refinements suggested were completed in 1998 and 1999. - Data concerning the regional transportation system and system plan were provided through numerous letters, telephone calls, and meetings.
 Technical assistance was provided to local units of government and to State and Federal levels of government, including preparation or review of land development traffic impact studies; preparation of traffic estimates, forecasts, and levels of service for facility planning and engineering studies; assistance to transit system operators in the preparation of their budgets; evaluation of the hydraulic impacts of proposed new bridges; and preparation of facility, corridor, and municipal traffic engineering, systems management, and transportation plans.
 Under this project, the Commission staff provides assistance to the Wisconsin Department of Transportation (WisDOT), including traffic forecasts and participation on WisDOT advisory committees.
-Key efforts in recent years included a traffic engineering study of Main Street in the Village of Waterford, a traffic engineering and speed study for the Town of Delafield, a traffic impact study of removal of the Park East Freeway, a Washington County highway capital improvement plan; a study of the need for local road improvements in the absence of the long-planned STH 83 bypass; a study of two-way street operations in the City of Waukesha; analysis of the planned extension of N. 124th Street in the Village of Elm Grove; provision of travel data to the Marquette Interchange study and Milwaukee downtown transit connector study, and provision of traffic forecasts for several preliminary engineering studies, including studies pertaining to STH 38 in Racine County, the Calhoun Road-IH 94 interchange, STH 50 in Kenosha County, and STH 164 in Waukesha and Washington Counties.
+Key efforts in recent years included a review of a traffic impact study for the City of Elkhorn, a traffic engineering study of Main Street in the Village of Waterford, a traffic engineering and speed study for the Town of Delafield, a traffic impact study of removal of the Park East Freeway, a Washington County highway capital improvement plan; a study of the need for local road improvements in the absence of the long-planned STH 83 bypass; a study of two-way street operations in the City of Waukesha; analysis of the planned extension of N. 124th Street in the Village of Elm Grove; provision of travel data and forecasts to the Marquette Interchange study, Zoo Interchange study, IH 94 North-South Freeway Study, Milwaukee downtown transit connector study, and provision of traffic forecasts for several preliminary engineering studies, including studies pertaining to CTH SR in Waukesha County, STH 38 in Racine County, the Calhoun Road-IH 94 interchange, STH 50 in Kenosha County, and STH 164 in Waukesha and Washington Counties.